(Open to all members)

-This working group of the Workforce Development Committeemeets 6 times per year by conference call or webinar, this group will share best practices, tips, and strategies for finding and attracting the best people into our industry and support the efforts of transit systems talent acquisition staff.
-The group is open to any member who is interested in talent acquisition.
+This working group of the Workforce Development Committee meets 6 times per year by conference call or webinar to share best practices, tips, and strategies for finding and attracting the best people into our industry and support the efforts of transit systems' talent acquisition staff.
+The group is open to any member who is interested in talent acquisition and recruiting.

-This working group of the Workforce Development Committeemeets 6 times per year by conference call or webinar, this group’s aim is to support front-line supervisors within transit systems with best practices, knowledge and experience.
+This working group of the Workforce Development Committee meets 6 times per year by conference call or webinar.
+Its aim is to support front-line supervisors within transit systems with best practices, knowledge and experience.
 The group will be open to all transit supervisors who want to share their experience and hear how others are working with similar challenges of the job.

 Customer Orientation Task Force

-The Customer Orientation Task Force is established to guide our members’ customer service activities and is aligned with CUTA Transit Vision 2040’s theme of focusing on customers.
+The Customer Orientation Task Force was established to guide our members’ customer service activities and is aligned with CUTA Transit Vision 2040’s theme of focusing on customers.
 Its purpose is to create a new priority approach to customer service orientation within the Canadian transit industry.
-In addition to supporting industry-wide customer service information and research, the Task Force has developed tools for transit systems such as, a Passenger Charter template, Wayfinding Guide, and Voice of the Customer toolkit – all are available on CUTA’s website.
-As tools are developed, they are explored and tested at CUTA conferences.
-The Task Force is currently working on a repository for customer behaviour marketing materials and a standardized Customer Satisfaction Survey.
+In addition to supporting industry-wide customer service information and research, the task force developed tools for transit systems such as, a Passenger Charter template, Wayfinding Guide, and Voice of the Customer toolkit.
+All are available on CUTA’s website at no cost.
+As tools were developed, they were explored and tested at CUTA conferences.
+The task force has completed its mandate but may be re-initated by members' interest.

 Youth and Emerging Leaders' Task Force

-Developing strategies that support a collaborative nation-wide approach to youth engagement for the Canadian public transit industry.
+This task force develops strategies that support a collaborative nation-wide approach to youth engagement for the Canadian public transit industry.
 Consistent with Transit Vision 2040 – Theme Six (Strengthening Knowledge and Practice), the youth engagement strategy will assist in preparing the Canadian transit industry for future staffing challenges and to develop new advocates for our industry.
-The strategy will address industry concerns regarding attracting and retaining adequate numbers of new employees with the necessary skills and qualifications and build awareness of opportunities in our industry.
+The strategy will address industry concerns regarding attracting and retaining adequate numbers of new employees with the necessary skills and qualifications and building awareness of opportunities in our industry.